sebinside/PremiereRemote/readme.md

 This short guide will show how to install and use the **PremiereRemote** framework.

 0. Preconditions: Please make sure that your Adobe Premiere Pro version matches the version shown in the README file.
 Other versions might work but could break things.
+Also, this framework requires [NodeJS](https://nodejs.org).
+Please install the current version, and verify that it is usable by, e.g., typing `npm --version`.

 1. Start by cloning or downloading this repository.
 There is a [ready-to-use-version](https://github.com/sebinside/PremiereRemote/releases) available.